tibbben/geospatial-visualization/syllabus.md

 [//]: # (invite to Posner, Jennifer M <jposner@miami.edu> sent)

 Brief introduction to resilience thinking across disciplines and what data might be useful for modeling resilience in urban environments.
 Explore how vector aggregation and spatial joins bring distinct data layers into analytical relationships.
+We are pleased to welcome Jennifer Posner, Sr. Program Manager of the University of Miami Office for Civic Engagement.
+Her presentation will explore the use of GIS in urban planning and will provide insight into real estate, planning issues, and urban development problems from experience in both New York and Miami.

 > Learning Objectives